swilliams11/edgemicro-decorator/README.md

 * Additional tests will be added

 ## What is the additional space required for my container?
-Edge Microgateway is a Node.js application that uses other node libraries as well.
-Therefore, the total additional space required is the the total space for the Node.js runtime, the core Microgateway and all of the required node modules.
+Edge Microgateway is a Node.js application that includes other node libraries as well.
+Therefore, the total additional space required is the total space for the Node.js runtime, the core Microgateway and all of the required node modules.
 * Node.js v6.9.1-linux-x64 - ~48MB
 * Edge Microgateway v2.1.2 (including node_modules) - ~103MB